Contact Us

 What to keep in mind

-Paid media for a launch will not capture every effect in your attribution tools.
-Some web referrals are lost to cookie blockers, and many players simply search for the game after seeing an ad, so installs are logged as organic.
-Expect a portion of impact to appear as a 3–5% or greater rise in organic share rather than as directly tracked paid installs.
+Not every effect of a launch campaign will appear as a clearly attributed paid install.
+Some web referrals are lost due to cookie blockers, and many players move from ad exposure to search, so their installs are logged as organic.
+Expect part of your impact to show up as a several percentage point rise in organic share rather than only in paid reports.

-This approach works best when you already have a clear launch roadmap and can align social, creator, and UA teams.
-If timing between social beats, creator drops, and performance bursts is fragmented, you may still see more downloads, but the long‑tail organic uplift and retention gains will be weaker and harder to interpret in your reporting.
+This approach is most effective when social, creator, and user acquisition efforts are aligned around a shared calendar.
+If timing between social beats, creator drops, and performance bursts is fragmented, you may still see more installs, but the long tail organic uplift and retention improvements will be harder to achieve and to interpret.

-You should also be prepared for regional and platform differences.
-Budgets and channel priorities for PC, mobile, or console in the US will not be identical, and fragmented data from previous launches can limit how precisely you forecast results.
-Focus on comparable baselines and trends in organic share, retention, and revenue per download rather than expecting identical numbers across titles or markets.
+Results will also vary by platform and region.
+Budgets and channel priorities for US launches on mobile, PC, or console can differ, and fragmented historical data makes precise forecasting difficult.
+Focus on comparable baselines and trends in organic share, retention, and revenue per download instead of expecting identical outcomes across titles.